flare-foundation/flare-stake-tool/README.md

 #### Move assets from the P-chain back to the C-chain

-> **IMPORTANT:**
+> **IMPORTANT**
-These commands are similar to exporting and importing assets from the C-chain to the P-chain, but they are not the same.
+> These commands are similar to exporting and importing assets from the C-chain to the P-chain, but they are not the same.
 Note the reversed P and C.

 ```bash